Munich: Pop and electronica

-Munich was the centre of Krautrock in southern Germany, with many important bands such as Amon Düül II, Embryo or Popol Vuh hailing from the city.
-In the 1970s, the Musicland Studios developed into one of the most prominent recording studios in the world, with bands such as the Rolling Stones, Led Zeppelin, Deep Purple and Queen recording albums there.
-Munich also played a significant role in the development of electronic music, with genre pioneer Giorgio Moroder, who invented synth disco and electronic dance music, and Donna Summer, one of disco music's most important performers, both living and working in the city.
-In the late 1990s, Electroclash was substantially co-invented if not even invented in Munich, when DJ Hell introduced and assembled international pioneers of this musical genre through his International DeeJay Gigolo Records label here.
+In the late-1960s Munich was the centre of Krautrock in southern Germany, with bands such as Amon Düül II, Embryo or Popol Vuh hailing from the city.

+In the 1970s, the Musicland Studios in Munich became a world-renowned recording studio, with bands such as the Rolling Stones, Led Zeppelin, Deep Purple and Queen recording albums there.
+Musicland Studios also played a role in the development of electronic music through the work of genre pioneer Giorgio Moroder, who invented synth disco and electronic dance music, and the recordings of disco musician Donna Summer.

+Several bands associated with the Neue Deutsche Welle of the late 1970s and 1980s were founded in Munich, including Spider Murphy Gang, Münchener Freiheit, and FSK.

+In the late 1990s, DJ Hell brought together international pioneers of the developing musical genre of Electroclash through his International DeeJay Gigolo Records label in Munich.

-Other notable musicians and bands from Munich include Konstantin Wecker, Willy Astor, Spider Murphy Gang, Münchener Freiheit, Lou Bega, Megaherz, FSK, Colour Haze and Sportfreunde Stiller.
+Other notable musicians from Munich include the singer-songwriter Konstantin Wecker, singer Lou Bega, known for his cover of the song "Mambo No. 5", as well as the contemporary rock bands Colour Haze and Sportfreunde Stiller.

-Munich hosted several Love Parades and Mayday Party rave events throughout the 1990s.
-Munich continues to rave, the local youth scenes are active.
+The biggest club in the city by capacity, Neuraum, also regularly books electronic dance music acts.

 Theatre

-The Munich Kammerspiele is one of the most important German-language theaters.
-Since Gotthold Ephraim Lessing's premieres in 1775 many important writers have staged their plays in Munich, they include Christian Friedrich Hebbel, Henrik Ibsen, and Hugo von Hofmannsthal.
+The Munich Kammerspiele is one of the most important German-language theatres.
+Several notable playwrights have lived and worked in Munich, including Christian Friedrich Hebbel, Henrik Ibsen, Bertolt Brecht, and Frank Wedekind.